 • There are variants of the plural and past tense morpheme.

-(Fender ,2008) states that part of difficulty may be due to the fact that Arabic language literacy skill develop in the fully vowelized script with reliable and consistent graphemes -phonemes mapping.
-In contrast, English has some variable grapheme-phonemes spelling even for consonants which arguably no straightforward phoneme-grapheme correspondence.
-(Bourassa and Treiman , 2001) demonstrate that fact that the ability of selecting the accurate grapheme to represent the phonological depiction of words, learners are faced with different choices.
-For example some consonants have more than one possible spelling pattern, and the suitable choice depend on phoneme's position in the word.
-(Odlin,1989) clarify in his book that the differences in phonemic inventories can cause perceptual confusion during the process of language acquisition, since the phonemic inventory of the native language dose not totally impede perception of foreign language word.
-Therefore, language learners are capable of adjust their performance of sounds that come closer to target language.
+Fender (2008) states that part of difficulty may be due to the fact that Arabic language literacy skills develop from reading fully vocalized scripts with reliable and consistent grapheme-phoneme mapping.
+In contrast, English has some variable grapheme-phonemes spelling even for consonants with arguably no straightforward phoneme-grapheme correspondence.
+Bourassa and Treiman (2001) demonstrate that learners have many choices at their disposal when it comes to selecting the accurate grapheme to represent the phonological depiction of words.
+For example, some phonemes corresponding to consonants have more than one possible orthographic representation, and the suitable choice depends on phoneme's position in the word.
+Odlin (1989) discusses that the differences in phonemic inventories can cause perceptual confusion during the process of language acquisition, since the phonemic inventory of the native language does not totally impede perception of L2 vocabulary.
+Therefore, language learners are capable of adjusting their pronunciation of phonemes to match those of the L2.

 Source of Error

-For analyzing purposes, it is necessary to explain the distinction between the mistakes and errors, in order to determine the source of error.
-(Brown,2000) states that language learners commit errors, and these errors arise from several sources such as interlingual errors of interference, intra lingual errors with in the target language, the sociolinguistic context and cognitive strategies.
-Surce of error can be classified in various ways, for example (Selinker, 1972) categorize the sourse of errors as follows:
+For analytical purposes, it is necessary to explain the distinction between “mistakes” and “errors”, in order to determine the source of errors.
+Brown (2000) states that errors committed by L2 learners arise from several sources (e.g., interlingual errors of interference, intra lingual errors with in the L2, sociolinguistic context, and cognitive strategies).

+There are many ways in which we can classify the sources of such errors, for example Selinker (1972) proposes the following categories:

-1-Lnguage transfer
+Language transfer

 2- Transfer of training